mathieucarbou/YaSolR/docs/index.md

 - 📡 **Zero-Cross Pulse Analysis**: YaSolR is the only router using an advanced library to analyze ZC pulses to remove any spurious effects and find the correct 0V crossing point.
   - Other routers: they simply trigger at the pulse, which can happen way before the actual 0V crossing point, leading to an inefficient routing (👎)

-- 🤝 **Wide compatibility**: YaSolR includes mechanism to play nice with other routers or EV charging stations
+- 🤝 **Wide compatibility**: YaSolR includes mechanisms to play nice with other routers or EV charging stations

-- 🔌 **3-Phase support** (with JSY-333, Shelly or MQTT)
+- 🔌 **3-Phase support** (with JSY-MK-333, Shelly or MQTT)

 - 🌐 **MQTT, Home Assistant, REST API** support

 - 📉 **Harmonics**: YaSolR includes mechanisms to help you visualize and lower harmonics to comply with regulations

-- 🔄 **Excess Sharing**: YaSolR allows the first output to share the excess with the second output if you need to 2 outputs to work at the same time
+- 🔄 **Excess Sharing**: YaSolR allows the first output to share the excess with the second output if you need both outputs to work at the same time

 - 🛠️ **Years of development experience**: YaSolR is built on years of development experiences and uses the most advanced and efficient libraries available on ESP32 and Arduino:
   - [MycilaDimmer](https://github.com/mathieucarbou/MycilaDimmer): the most advanced and efficient dimmer library for ESP32, with support for many dimmer types, phase control, cycle stealing control, etc